Mehrdad-Miri130/cms/README.md

 ## List of APIs offered by the server

-Provide a short description for API with the required parameters, follow the proposed structure.
+Provide a short description for API with the required parameters, and follow the proposed structure.

 * [HTTP Method] [URL, with any parameter]
 * [One-line about what this API is doing]